 The short answer is yes, and quite well.
-Morocco has three main operators — Maroc Telecom (IAM), Orange Maroc, and Inwi — which together offer 4G LTE coverage to 85% of the country's population.
-For a traveler moving along common tourist routes, connectivity is more than sufficient.
+Morocco has three main operators — Maroc Telecom (IAM), Orange Maroc, and Inwi — which together offer 4G LTE coverage to the vast majority of the country's population.
+For a traveler moving through typical tourist routes, connectivity is more than sufficient.

 Quality international eSIMs typically connect to the Maroc Telecom (IAM) network, the country's leading operator with the most extensive infrastructure.
 IAM has roaming agreements with the vast majority of global eSIM providers, ensuring compatibility with virtually any eSIM you purchase.

 An important detail: Morocco is not part of the European Union, so if you have an eSIM or data plan "for Europe only," it will not work here.
-You need an eSIM that explicitly includes Morocco in its coverage, either a country-specific plan or a global/Africa-wide international plan.
+You need an eSIM that explicitly includes Morocco in its coverage, either a country-specific plan or an international plan with global or African coverage.

-The actual speed you will experience is around 4G/LTE download speed in 4G in urban areas, more than enough for medium-quality streaming, video calls, and smooth browsing.
-In rural or mountainous areas of the Atlas, the speed drops to 3G (reduced speed), but it is still functional for maps and messaging.
+The actual 4G speed you will experience in urban areas is more than enough for medium-quality streaming, video calls, and smooth browsing.
+In rural or mountainous areas of the Atlas, the connection usually drops to 3G, with a more limited but still functional speed for maps and messaging.

 Coverage in Marrakech, Fez, and rural areas

 Morocco is a country of contrasts, also in connectivity.
-Here's a realistic coverage map by destination:
+Here is a realistic coverage map by destination:

 Marrakech — The country's most touristy city has excellent 4G coverage throughout the medina, Jemaâ el-Fna square, the Gueliz district, and the Palmeraie resorts.
 The signal is stable and fast even in the narrowest alleys of the souk.

-Fez — The Fez medina, a World Heritage site, has 4G coverage in most of its areas, although some deep parts of the old medina may have reduced signal to 3G.
+Fez — The medina of Fez, a World Heritage site, has 4G coverage in most of its areas, although some deep parts of the old medina may have reduced signal to 3G.
 The modern center (Ville Nouvelle) has full 4G.

 Meknes and Rabat — Both imperial cities have solid 4G coverage.
 Rabat, as the country's capital, has a particularly well-developed telecommunications infrastructure.